How to Make Instruction: 4 Best Practices for Effective Documentation

 Implement Continuous Improvement for Documentation

-You might be wondering how to make instruction for keeping your documentation effective over time.
-Well, it’s all about establishing a process for continuous improvement!
-Consistently seek input from your team to identify areas that could use a little polish.
+You might be wondering how to make instruction for over time.
+Well, it’s all about establishing a process for !
+Consistently seek to identify .
 You can do this through:

 • Surveys